google/WebFundamentals/src/content/en/updates/2018/07/nostate-prefetch.md

       In Chrome, a
       “[renderer](https://www.chromium.org/developers/design-documents/multi-process-architecture)”
-      is a process responsible for taking a HTML document, parsing it, constructing its render tree, and painting the result to the screen.
+      is a process responsible for taking an HTML document, parsing it, constructing its render tree, and painting the result to the screen.
 Each tab in Chrome, as well as each NoState Prefetch process, has its own renderer to provide isolation.
 This helps minimize the effects of something going wrong (e.g., a tab crashing) as well as